 Krystle Cole has a Bachelor of Integrated Studies degree in Psychology and Substance Abuse Counseling from Washburn University.
 She also has a Master of Science degree in Psychology with an emphasis in evaluation, research, and measurement from Capella University.
 Additionally, she is currently enrolled in the Psychology PhD program at Capella University.
 Krystle is also a published author, an internationally exhibited artist, and she makes educational videos that can be viewed on youTube.

 Watch the Vice Documentary about Krystle (from March, 2011):

-Having written the book at 23 years of age, Krystle gives an account of her unique perspective regarding the events she has often called “the crazy psychedelic freak show” that ensued after the Pickard LSD lab bust.
-Lysergic is a combination of things; it is a story of love, a story of abuse, and most of all a recounting of the experiences that have ultimately exerted a profound effect upon Krystle’s life.
+Krystle gives an account of her unique perspective regarding the part of her life she has often called “the crazy psychedelic freak show” that ensued after the Pickard LSD lab bust.
+Lysergic is a combination of things – it is a story of love, a story of abuse, and most of all, it is a depiction of psychedelic experiences that ultimately exerted a profound effect upon Krystle’s life.

 After the Trip: Thoughts on Entheogens, Spirituality, and Daily Life (2nd Edition) (2014) - In After the Trip, Krystle vividly intertwines her most private philosophical perspectives on reality with the more mundane aspects of life.
 She utilizes the process of journaling to provide a unique, narrative account of personal growth directly as it occurs.
 She shares her thoughts on various topics including the psychedelic experience, spirituality, maintaining a high level of happiness, achieving goals, and living a fulfilling life.
 This second edition of After the Trip contains journal entries from 2007 along with more recent entries from 2014.